n3a9/smart-mirror/README.md

 Navigate to `smart-mirror->public->app->news->news.service.js`

-In the function getNews(), you will find "url: [long url to pull news data]."
+In the function getNews(), you will find `url: [long url to pull news data]`.

 To change source, change from `source=time` to the source of your choice by removing time.
-In the [news list](https://newsapi.org/sources), below the icons, is the parameter you should use to replace `time` (Time was set as default news source).
+In the [news list](https://newsapi.org/sources), below the icons, is the parameter you should use to replace `time` (Time was set as default).

 ## How to Run
 Run in terminal: